Summer Bearing Raspberries

 These single crop raspberries have a beautiful, intense, raspberry flavor.
 You’ll love them.

 Raspberries like an acid soil.
 Adding wood chips or conifer needles helps with this.
 They want full sun.
+Their roots dislike high temperatures.
 Unlike blueberries, who like wet feet, raspberries like well-drained soil.
 Once they are established, they won’t need much water after producing their crop.
 If you want plump berries, make sure they are hydrated during formation.
 They send out runners to propagate.
 You will have babies popping up all around your raspberry patch.
 These can easily be transplanted.

 Support: The canes of this variety of raspberry are long/tall and spindly.
 They need to be trellised.
 You will find a plethora of designs on line.